Introducion to bullfighting for begginers in Madrid

 In Spain bulls are reared specifically for the bullfight.
 They are raised on privately owned bull ranches located all over the country.

 From the day the bull is born it will roam wild in its own herd, in its natural environment.
-It enjoys not only the privilege of freedom to roam, but also the benefits of a domestic animal, such as a nutritious diet provided by the breeder, and veterinary care when required.
+It enjoys not only the privilege of freedom to roam, but also the benefits of a domestic animal.
+Like a nutritious diet provided by the breeder, and veterinary care when required.

 Having been selected for a bullfight at the required level of maturity (between 4 and 6 years).
 The bull will be transported by road to the bullring a few days in advance of the event.
 Allowing it to recuperate from the stress of the journey.
 It is of optimum importance that the bull is treated with care.
 Not only because of its high value (at today’s prices approximately 6,000 euros).